Ștefan Preda

-Ștefan Gabriel Preda (born 18 June 1970) is a former Romanian professional footballer who played as a goalkeeper.
+Ștefan Gabriel Preda (born 18 June 1970) is a former Romanian professional footballer who played as a goalkeeper, currently goalkeeping coach at the Romania national team.

 Club career

 Preda was born on 18 June 1970 in Ploiești, Romania and began playing football in 1992 at Minerul Filipești in Divizia C. Shortly afterwards he joined Petrolul Ploiești where he made his Divizia A debut on 13 June 1993 under coach Marin Ion in a 3–1 home win over Farul Constanța.
 He helped the club win the 1994–95 Cupa României, playing the entire match under coach Ion in the penalty shoot-out victory against Rapid București in the final.
 He started the next season by playing in the 2–0 loss to Steaua București in the 1995 Supercupa României.
 Subsequently, he made four appearances in the 1995–96 Cup Winners' Cup campaign as The Yellow Wolves got past Wrexham in the qualifying round, being eliminated by Rapid Wien in the following one.

 In the middle of the 1997–98 season, Preda left Petrolul to join Dinamo București.
 He helped his new club win The Double in the 1999–2000 season, playing 30 league games under coach Cornel Dinu, and he kept a clean sheet in the 2–0 victory against Universitatea Craiova in the Cupa României final.
 He then played in both legs of the 7–4 aggregate loss to Polonia Warsaw in the 2000–01 Champions League second qualifying round.
 In the same season he won another Cupa României, but coach Dinu used Florin Prunea in the 4–2 victory in the final against Rocar București.

 For the second half of the 2000–01 season, Preda went to play for Astra Ploiești.
 In 2001 he signed with Universitatea Craiova.

 In 2002 when Craiova owner Gheorghe Nețoiu left the team to go to Dinamo, he took players Preda, Cosmin Bărcăuan, Dan Alexa, Flavius Stoican, Ovidiu Burcă, Ciprian Danciu, Cornel Frăsineanu and Ștefan Grigorie with him.
 In the 2002–03 season he played in the first half for Dinamo and in the second for Argeș Pitești.
 In the following season, Preda helped The Red Dogs win another Double, being used by coach Ioan Andone in 11 league matches.
 He also helped the club get past Shakhtar Donetsk in the 2003–04 UEFA Cup, being eliminated in the following round by Spartak Moscow.
 In the same season he made three appearances in the second league for Dinamo's satellite team Poiana Câmpina.

-Afterwards he returned to Argeș Pitești, where on 1 October 2005 he made his last Divizia A appearance in a 2–0 away loss to Farul Constanța, having a total of 290 matches in the competition, also totaling 11 games in European competitions.
+Afterwards, he returned to Argeș Pitești, where on 1 October 2005 he made his last Divizia A appearance in a 2–0 away loss to Farul Constanța, totalling 290 matches in the competition and 11 games in European competitions.
 Preda spent the last years of his career playing for Unirea Urziceni and Chimia Brazi in Divizia B.